2024 Halving Date ETA:

 New bitcoins are issued by the Bitcoin network every 10 minutes.
 For the first four years of Bitcoin's existence, the amount of new bitcoins issued every 10 minutes was 50.
 Every four years, this number is cut in half.
 The day the amount halves is called a "halving" or "halvening".

 The halving decreases the amount of new bitcoins generated per block.
-This means the supply of new bitcoins is lower.
+This means the supply of new bitcoins is lower, making buying more expensive.

 In normal markets, lower supply with steady demand usually leads to higher prices.
 Since the halving reduces the supply of new bitcoins, and demand usually remains steady, the halving has usually preceded some of Bitcoin's largest runs.

 In the image below, the vertical blue lines indicate the previous three halvings (2012-11-28, 2016-7-9 and 2020-5-11).
 Note how the price has jumped significantly after each halving.